BISHOPDAN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1.To Write a script that displays a confused smiley "(Ôo)'.
 2.To Display the content of the /etc/passwd file.
 3.To Display the content of /etc/passwd and /etc/hosts.
+4.To Display the last 10 lines of /etc/passwd.